nakidai/3cl/README.md

 Also I think you can use some wrapper of the cmake with gui (or iirc cmake has its own gui app)

-Dependencies
---
-- [cvector](https://github.com/eteran/c-vector) (header only, so included in the source)